riyaz3036/taskSphere/README.md

 <p align="center"><img src="readmeassets/logo.png" ></p>

-### Wanderlust is a one stop place to make your trip more than just a journey
+### taskSphere is an application to add all your task so that you never forget one

 - Select and book your trip from a range of Packages
 - We offer additional activities at each destination to make your trip more memorable